s-nlp/inappropriate-sensitive-topics/README.md

 [Inappropriateness_sensitive_topics_1.0](Inappropriateness_sensitive_topics_1.0)

-In March 2021 we presented two datasets in BSNLP 2021 workshop.
-The first dataset is dedicated to sensitive topics which include a broad variance of topics which have a high chance of yielding a discussion which can harm the speaker’s reputation.
-The second dataset is dedicted to inappropriate messages - the messages on a sensitive topic which can frustrate the reader and/or harm the reputation of the speaker.
-The datsets consist of 25,679 and 82,063 samples correspondingly.
-To the best of our knowledge the problem of inappropriateness has not been considered before for either Russian or any other languages.
+This repository contains two datasets of Russian texts.
+The first dataset is dedicated to sensitive topics which have a high chance of yielding a discussion which can harm the speaker’s reputation.
+The second dataset is dedicted to inappropriate messages -- the messages on a sensitive topic which can frustrate the reader and/or harm the reputation of the speaker.
+The datasets consist of 25,679 and 82,063 samples, respectively.
+The datasets were manually labelled via Yandex.Toloka.
+To the best of our knowledge, these are the first datasets with such labelling for Russian as well as any other languages.

+The first version of the datasets was presented at the workshop for Balto-Slavic NLP at EACL-2021 conference.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].